2010 Illinois gubernatorial election: Aftermath

 Scott Lee Cohen was replaced as the Democratic lieutenant gubernatorial nominee by former Carbondale City Councilwoman Sheila Simon after he withdrew due to allegations of abuse toward his wife and other charges.

-Republican primaries
+Republican primary

 As on the Democratic side, both the gubernatorial and lieutenant gubernatorial primaries were extremely close, though moreso.
 Brady defeated Dillard by 0.02%, while Plummer defeated Murphy by just 0.65%.